Rynji/Rynji.github.io/_projects/2020-10-01-baby-builder.md

 The Baby Builder gives you a score at the end based on how many modifications you applied.
 This score is calculated from each frame using *Scoring Modules*.
 Scoring modules are currently configured by hand and manually plugged into the score calculator.
 In case of further development I would rewrite this to a dynamic system that passes through all frames and calculates scores based on the contents of the frame automatically.

-One of the requirements for the Baby Builder was saving the data produced by the application(?).
+One of the requirements for the Baby Builder was saving the data produced by the application.
 Given the limited scope of the project I solved this by locally saving the data.
 All data produced from the application is saved to a single comma seperated file (.csv).
 The file creates a backup after every session.

 ----